tezcane/hapi_app/README.md

 When building an auth project there are a lot of the features you need for a production flutter project.
 I wanted light and dark mode theming but also the ability to detect and switch themes automatically.
 I needed the ability to switch between languages easily and automatically detect the user’s language.
 I wanted a simple way to handle translating from english (the only language I know unfortunately).
 This is accomplished by running a commandline app to generate the GetX Localization class which pulls from a [google sheet](https://docs.google.com/spreadsheets/d/1oS7iJ6ocrZBA53SxRfKF0CG9HAaXeKtzvsTBhgG4Zzk/edit#gid=0) and easily translate into other languages.
 Also I needed a way to [do simple user roles](https://medium.com/firebase-developers/patterns-for-security-with-firebase-group-based-permissions-for-cloud-firestore-72859cdec8f6) and it needed to be secure.
 I see a lot of auth packages including roles in the user’s collection in firestore which is usually editable by that same user.
 This would make it trivial for the user to assign himself admin privileges.
 I also wanted to show how to put some basic rules in firestore to secure it.
 Finally I wanted to have a way the user could alter their profile and change their email or password.

 To handle the language translation you need to create a translation for your app in google sheets.
-Then open /helpers/update_localizations.dart and replace the docID and sheetId with your own documentId and sheetId.
-After doing that your will need to drop to the command line and go into the helpers directory.
+Then open /settings/language/update_localizations.dart and replace the docID and sheetId with your own documentId and sheetId.
+After doing that your will need to drop to the command line and go into the settings/language directory.
 Then type: ```dart update_localizations.dart```.
 This will create or overwrite the localization.g.dart file with your custom translation.
 There should not be a need to edit this file directly.
 Everytime you make changes to your translation you will need to re-run this generator.

 ![](https://cdn-images-1.medium.com/max/2000/0*9-A7El_nRDBz-ecK)